- National Geographic Explorer

 Buenos Aires: Before embarking on your expedition, take time to explore one of the world's most intriguing cities.
 See its famous architecture, explore the most interesting neighborhoods, visit top museums, and take in a tango performance.
 From $1,890 per person.
 (2 Days)

 Optional Post-Trip Extensions:

-Cabin accommodations; all meals and non-alcoholic beverages aboard the ship; some meals on land; one hotel night in Buenos Aires; all shore excursions and sightseeing; transfers to and from group flights; tips (except to ship's crew), taxes and service charges; services of a ship physician and natural history staff; expedition parkas.
+Cabin accommodations; all meals and non-alcoholic beverages aboard the ship; some meals on land; one hotel night in Santiago, Chile; all shore excursions and sightseeing; transfers to and from group flights; tips (excluding crew), taxes and service charges; services of a ship physician and expedition staff; bar tab and crew tips (starting Nov 2017, some premium beverages excluded); use of kayaks; expedition parkas.
 Subject to change without notice.

-International air transportation; round-trip charter flights between between Buenos Aires/Ushuaia (approx. $850 per person, subject to change); passport and visa expenses; immigration fees; travel insurance; gratuities are left to the discretion of the passenger; items of a personal nature such as alcoholic beverages, email and laundry; optional extensions; fuel surcharge may apply.
+International air transportation; round-trip charter flights between between Buenos Aires/Ushuaia; passport and visa expenses; immigration fees; travel insurance; items of a personal nature such as alcoholic beverages, email and laundry; gratuities to ship's crew at your discretion (until Apr 2017); alcoholic beverages (until Nov 2017); optional extensions; fuel surcharge may apply.